 - Undertake post-construction statistical change and spatial variation analyses together with our statistical partner Professor David Elston of Biomathematics and Statistics Scotland (BioSS) to complete monitoring requirements specified by regulators

-- Deliver post-construction monitoring reports to fulfil and close off objectives of license conditions (as we have at Greater Gabbard, Kentish Flats and North Hoyle Offshore Wind Farms)
+- Deliver post-construction monitoring reports to fulfil, discharge and close-off objectives of license conditions (as we have at Greater Gabbard, Kentish Flats and North Hoyle Offshore Wind Farms)

-If you would like further details on our services, projects and reports (particularly from our Greater Gabbard studies) please fill out our contact form.
+If you would like further details on our services, projects and Greater Gabbard studies please call or e-mail firstname.lastname@example.org.